Rachel Bendayan

-Rachel Bendayan (born May 10, 1980) is a Canadian politician who served as the minister of immigration, refugees and citizenship from March to May 2025.
+Rachel Bendayan is a Canadian politician who served as the minister of immigration, refugees and citizenship from March to May 2025.
 A member of the Liberal Party, Bendayan was elected to the House of Commons following a by-election on February 25, 2019, serving as the member of Parliament (MP) for Outremont.

 Bendayan worked as a lawyer before entering politics.
 She ran in Outremont during the 2015 federal election, where she placed second to Thomas Mulcair, the leader of the Official Opposition and New Democratic Party (NDP).
 Following Mulcair's resignation as MP, a by-election was held in February 2019, where Bendayan flipped the seat for the Liberal Party.
 She was subsequently re-elected in the October general election, and in 2021.

 Early life

 Bendayan was born and raised in a Moroccan-Jewish family.
 She studied law at McGill University and obtained her degree in 2007, specializing in commercial litigation and international arbitration.

 After graduating, Bendayan was employed by the Norton Rose Fulbright law firm and also teaches at the Faculty of Law of the Université de Montréal.